BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 Full coverage was achieved by selecting starting locations in each of the 4 outer-most points of the search space, along with 8 random internal points — to avoid missing out on some critical internal structure.
 For each combination of parameter values, the \textit{optim\_sa} function was allowed to execute until a global minimum was found.
 At each step of optimization a full trace was collected, where all parameters and the corresponding out-of-bag prediction error value were logged to a file.
-This file was finally loaded, the points interpolated using the R package akima, without extrapolation between points, using the mean values for duplication between points.
+This file was finally loaded, the points interpolated using the R package \textit{akima}, without extrapolation between points, using the mean values for duplication between points.
 The generated heatmap is shown in Figure \ref{fig:full-scan-random-sampled-heatmap}.

 A lower out-of-bag prediction error is better.
-For values of mtry above 25, there is good model fit irrespective of the number of trees.
+For values of mtry above 25, there is a good model fit irrespective of the number of trees.
 For lower values of mtry, fit varies significantly with different values of num.trees.
 The worst fit was for a model with a value of 1 num.trees, and 1 for mtry, which had the highest out-of-bag prediction error at 194%.
 In general, the average prediction error across all choices of parameters is very low at 16%.
 Given these results, the final ranger model should use a small value for num.trees and a large value for mtry, with the added benefit that such a model can be computed faster given a smaller number of trees.

-### Choosing Model Parameters \label{sec:choosing-model-parameters}
+### Parameters for the Random Forest Performance Model \label{sec:choosing-model-parameters}

-The selected model should be able to accurately predict execution times for a previously unseen kernel over the full range of accelerators.
+The selected model should be able to accurately predict execution times for a previously unencountered kernel over the full range of accelerators.
 To show this, the model must not be over-fitted, that is to say, the random forest model parameters should not be tuned to the particular set of kernels in the training data, but should generate equally good fits if trained on any other reasonable selection of kernels.

 We evaluated how robust the selection of model parameters is to the choice of kernel by repeatedly retraining the model on a set of kernels, each time removing a different kernel.